Blocked sites at work

 The Spiceworks research also found out that 58% of the companies analyzed reportedly monitored employee Internet activity on corporate networks.
 Like with any other controlling activity, there are two sides to this story.
 On the one hand, there are security considerations.
 On the other, ethical ones.

 >> FlashStart protects your company from a wide range of threats and prevents access to malicious and distracting websites ?
-Start your free trial now
+Request a quotation or try it now

 1.1 Top reasons for restricting Internet access on the workplace